yashurade/Splunk-Kali-AD-LAB/README.md

 Before setting up the Soclab environment, make sure you have the following prerequisites:

 - VirtualBox: Install VirtualBox, a free and open-source virtualization platform, on your host machine.
-- Virtual Machine Images: Download the necessary virtual machine images for Kali Linux, Windows Server (with Active Directory), and Ubuntu Server with Splunk pre-installed.
+- Virtual Machine Images: Download the necessary virtual machine images for Kali Linux, Windows 10 pro,Windows Server (with Active Directory), and Ubuntu Server.
 - Network Configuration: Configure VirtualBox to set up a virtual network for the Soclab environment, including network adapters and DHCP settings.

 ### Installation Steps